Master of Science in Nutrition

 • Biochemistry (3 hours)

-UIW also offers a Dietetic Internship, which is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, and (312) 899-0040, Extension 5400.
+UIW’s DPD and DI programs are accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, and (312) 899-0040, Extension 5400.

-Requirements to Receive the Didactic Program in Dietetics Verification Statement
+Requirements To Receive the Didactic Program in Dietetics Verification Statement

 To be eligible to receive the Verification Statement indicating completion of the Didactic Program in Dietetics.
 Completion of the M.S. in nutrition degree is NOT a requirement for receipt of the AND Verification Statement.